chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationSegmentationMaskFile.md

 # Class: AnnotationSegmentationMaskFile

-_File and sourcing data for a segmentation mask annotation._
+_File and sourcing data for a segmentation mask annotation.
+Annotation that identifies an object._